SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayouts.md

 - **`position: absolute`**

-   Absolute position moves the element to **a new position within a container element** which is the **nearest ancestor element that has either:**
+  Absolute position moves the element to **a new position within a container element** which is the **nearest ancestor element that has either that has a non-static`position`**.

-  - relative position
-  - absolute position
-  - sticky position (not handled in this course)

   **If there is no ancestor that fits these criteria the body is used instead, which means that the browser positions the element on the initial page in an absolute position**.